AuroralDiffraction/auroraldiffraction/content/post/about.md

 TocOpen: false
 draft: false
 hidemeta: true
-comments: false
+comments: true
-description: "Analog Circuit Design"
+description: "This is a short introduction of me!"
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: true